SolderedElectronics/PicoDVI/Readme.md

-# PicoDVI - Soldered Electronics fork
+# PicoDVI fork for NULA Max RP2350

 ---

-This is a Soldered Electronics fork of the Adafruit fork of original **PicoDVI** library, updated and adapted for the **Soldered NULA RP2350** board.
+This is a Soldered Electronics fork of the Adafruit fork of original **PicoDVI** library, updated and adapted for the **Soldered NULA Max RP2350** board.
 The goal of this fork is to make DVI output on the RP2350 easier to use out-of-the-box, with minimal setup and cleaner integration into Soldered’s development workflow.

 ## What’s changed
-- Updated pin mappings and sensible defaults for the NULA RP2350
+- Updated pin mappings and sensible defaults for the NULA Max RP2350
 - Simplified configuration for common video modes
-- Minor fixes and adjustments for RP2350 compatibility
+- Minor fixes and adjustments for Max RP2350 compatibility
 - Streamlined example sketches for quick testing on Soldered hardware

 ## Why this fork exists
 The original PicoDVI library was designed for RP2040-based boards.
 While it mostly works on the RP2350, several adjustments were required to ensure stable DVI output and seamless operation with Soldered’s board layout, bootloader, and recommended workflow.

 ## Compatibility
-- **Fully supported:** Soldered NULA RP2350
+- **Fully supported:** Soldered NULA Max RP2350
 - **compatible:** Other RP2350 boards (may require manual pin remapping)